pysiss/pysiss/README.md

 For a list of contributors, see `AUTHORS.md`.

 We'd love to have more people use the library and contribute to it.
 If you've pulled this from the public repository on CSIRO install of Stash ([stash.csiro.au](https://stash.csiro.au/projects/DARDA/repos/pysiss/browse)), then you might like to check out the [mirrored repository on Github](https://github.com/pysiss/pysiss) or [Bitbucket](https://bitbucket.org/pysiss/pysiss) which should make it easier for non-CSIRO types to fork and hack away.

-We like unit tests and documentation - feel free to contribute your own.

 For more details, feel free to contact Jess: his email is jesse.robertson with CSIRO's domain (google it).